Jaime Fernández Fisac

 Bio

-Jaime Fernández Fisac is an Assistant Professor of Electrical and Computer Engineering at Princeton University, where he directs the Safe Robotics Laboratory and co-directs Princeton AI4ALL.
-His research integrates control systems, game theory, and artificial intelligence to equip robots with transparent safety assurances that users and the public can trust.
-Before joining Princeton, he was a Research Scientist at Waymo, where he pioneered new approaches to interaction planning that continue to shape how autonomous vehicles share the road today.
+Jaime Fernández Fisac is an Assistant Professor of Electrical and Computer Engineering at Princeton University, where he directs the Safe Robotics Laboratory.
+His research integrates control systems, game theory, and machine learning to equip robots and AI systems with transparent safety assurances that users and the public can trust.
+Before joining Princeton, he was a Research Scientist at Waymo, where he helped pioneer interaction planning methods that continue to shape how autonomous vehicles share the road today.
 He is also the co-founder of Vault Robotics, a startup developing agile delivery robots that work alongside human drivers.
 Prof. Fisac holds an Engineering Degree from Universidad Politécnica de Madrid, a Master’s in Aeronautics from Cranfield University, and a Ph.D. in Electrical Engineering and Computer Sciences from the University of California, Berkeley.
-His work has been featured in The Wall Street Journal and WIRED, and recognized with the Google and Sony faculty research awards and the NSF CAREER Award.
+His work has been featured in The Wall Street Journal, NPR, IEEE Spectrum, and New Scientist and recognized with the Google and Sony faculty research awards, the NSF CAREER Award, and the E. Lawrence Keyes, Jr./Emerson Electric Co.
+Faculty Advancement Award from Princeton University.
+In 2026 he was appointed to the Council of the International Association for Safe and Ethical Artificial Intelligence (IASEAI) after serving as Program Co-Chair for its first peer-reviewed conference (IASEAI’26), hosted by UNESCO in Paris.